carlo-bruno/fend-project-memory-game/README.md

 ## Introduction

 This is a classic memory game made up of 16 cards.
 A pair of cards are flipped at a time.
 If they match, they will stay open.
-And if they don't match, they cards will be closed.
+And if they don't match, both cards will be closed.

-The timer starts *after* the first pair has been opened.
+The timer starts *after* the first card is clicked.
 Every pair of cards opened is counted as *one move*.

 Rating star starts at 3, and it will drop to 2 stars after 11 moves, and one star after 15.